patelpratyush/Stevens-Fabrication-Laboratory-Website/README.md

   - Has all the MongoDB, Redis, RabbitMQ, Mailtrap, and Firebase stuff already set up
 - Firebase service account key (backend/config/serviceAccountKey.json)
   - Needed for backend auth, we included it so you don't have to set it up
-- Seed script (backend/scripts/seed.js) with some test data
+- Seed script (backend/scripts/seed.js) with test data
-  - Makes 2 users, 25 services, 7 equipment items, 4 orders, 4 checkouts
+  - Makes 2 users (1 staff, 1 student), 25 services, 7 equipment items, 4 orders, 4 checkouts
 - All the dependencies in package.json
 - This README with setup instructions